espressomd/espresso/doc/sphinx/inter.rst

 of slices of the cell system, which has to be tuned manually.
 It is automatically ensured that the maximal pairwise error is smaller than the given bound.
-The far cutoff setting should only be used for testing reasons, otherwise you are more safe with the automatical tuning.
+The far cutoff setting should only be used for testing reasons, otherwise you are more safe with the automatic tuning.
 If you even don’t know what it is, do not even think of touching the far cutoff.
 For details on the MMM family of algorithms, refer to appendix :ref:`mmm_appendix`.